 Everything from accommodation to modes of transportation must be planned by you ahead of time.
 Leaving everything up to “chance” will make you anxious even before you begin your business trip.

 You must book your hotel and transportation online in advance.
 You should search the neighborhood you will be staying in to calm yourself down.
 It must be in a location where most of the amenities will be available to you.

 4. Travel Light

-What can be more stressful than losing your luggage on transit, that too, on a business trip?
-Especially when your professional clothes and important gadgets are packed in there.
+What can be more stressful than losing your luggage in transit, especially on a business trip?
+The first problem is that all your professional clothes and important gadgets are packed in there.

 That’s why you should try to pack your essentials in a carry-on bag with you.
 This way you won’t have to fret about losing your stuff and even wasting your precious time on tracking it.

 You can wear professional yet comfortable (breathable) clothes when you’re traveling.
 This will allow you to maintain your body temperature and be in good spirits.